JannieI/canvas-workstation-V3/src/app/roadmap.md

             - validate all input, min/max, etc
             - make impute work

-        WARN:
-            - when bad combinations, ie 'size' is incompatible with 'rect'

         Preview:
             - dataQuality (nr of issues, text of last one)
             - tooltip with field description
-            - data owneers (nr of issues, text of last one)
+            - data ownners (nr of issues, text of last one)
             - hide and order fields here ?

         Calculated fields: